 Medications for breast tenderness and other symptoms of PMS exist, but they aren’t the root cause solution and many can make symptoms worse or have some scary side effects.
 Although 70% of people have breast tenderness at some point, only about 15% of those women require treatment for severe pain.
 Taking medications is not only unnecessary, but it’s also potentially harmful.

 Prescription medications like Danazol and Tamoxifen citrate can be prescribed for severe cyclic pain, but these types of meds actually destabilize your hormones.
 In fact, you might even find yourself with a nice beard, cystic acne, and painful spotting when on these prescriptions.
 While Tamoxifen has been shown to be effect for women with severe breast pain, it comes with the added risk of blood clots and endometrial cancer.
 If estrogen dominance is the issue, skip the drugs and get to the root.
-In my clinic, we help women balance their hormones and get their estrogen in check every day!

 Birth control pills are another common “remedy” for breast tenderness and PMS symptoms, but these too can throw hormones off balance and worsen pain.
 The pill minimizes symptoms of PMS because it actually suppresses your hormones and periods… but that same suppression can actually cause breast tenderness as well.
 And if low mood is part of your PMS picture, you may want to steer clear of hormonal contraceptives or at least have a discussion with your doctor because these hormones are associated with depression.
 This severe imbalance of hormones can cause long-term damage to your sexual wellbeing.